JuliaWeb/Hyperscript.jl/README.md

 entry(h1("An Important Announcement"))
 ```

-Arrays, tuples, and generators are recursively flattened, automatically linearizing nested structures for display:
+Arrays, tuples, and generators are recursively flattened, linearizing nested structures for display:

 ```
 @tags div h1